funkybooboo/ctf_d_tutorial/README.md

 This tutorial will guide you through the steps of setting up a CTFd server.

-The official CTFd code can be found [here](https://github.com/CTFd/CTFd).
+The CTFd code can be found [here](https://github.com/CTFd/CTFd){:target="_blank"}.
 Online documentation can be found here [here](https://docs.ctfd.io).
 Clone this repository with the following command:
 ```sh
 git clone https://github.com/CTFd/CTFd.git
 ```